Truist lifts American Well Corporation [AMWL] price estimate. Who else is bullish?

-American Well Corporation [NYSE: AMWL] loss -0.31% on the last trading session, reaching $3.22 price per share at the time.
+American Well Corporation [NYSE: AMWL] price surged by 3.94 percent to reach at $0.11.
 The company report on November 7, 2022 that Amwell Announces Results for Third Quarter 2022.

 5 Undervalued Stocks For 2023